-Stochastic differential equations driven by Lévy noise are not so tidy as Itō diffusions (although they are still somewhat tidy), so they are frequently brushed aside in stochastic calculus texts.
+Stochastic differential equations driven by Lévy noise are not so tidy as Itô diffusions driven by Brownian noise, so they are frequently brushed aside in stochastic calculus texts.
 But I need ’em!
 There is a developed sampling theory for these creatures called sparse stochastic process theory.

-But I will express no opinions on that because this is a placeholder for a topic on which I do not know enough yet. 🏗
+But I will express no opinions, because this is a placeholder for a topic on which I do not know enough yet. 🏗

 Applebaum, David.
 2009.
 Lévy Processes and Stochastic Calculus.
 2nd ed.
 Cambridge Studies in Advanced Mathematics 116.
 Cambridge ; New York: Cambridge University Press.